Patitotective/PREFS/website/docs/api/functions.md

 ```

 :::tip TIP
-Remember to write quotes around all the strings.
+Remember to write quotes around all the strings and indent with tabulations `\t`.
 :::

 ### `read_json_file()`